Greyhounds do not have any awareness or fear of cats

 Greyhounds have no road sense

-It is law that greyhounds must always be on a lead when in a public place including designated off-lead areas.
-Greyhounds are sight hounds and it is their instinct to chase.
+It is the law that greyhounds must always be on a lead when in a public place, including designated off lead areas or dog parks.
+Greyhounds are sight hounds and once they are running to something they have seen in the distance, it is very difficult to recall them.
 Couple this with the fact that they can see clearly for up to one kilometre and can travel at over 60km per hour, it is unsafe for them to be off lead.

 Greyhounds don't know about glass